dak1n1/terraform-kubernetes-in-cluster-config/README.md

 $HOME/go/bin/terraform apply --auto-approve
 ```

-The test is not currently working.
-But you can view logs using these commands.
+You can view logs for each container using these commands.

 ```
 kubectl describe pod terraform-runner